Somers Town, London: Education

 There are two secondary schools in the area, the Roman Catholic co-educational Maria Fidelis Convent School FCJ in Phoenix Road, and the state Regent High School in Charrington Street.
 Regent High School was established in 1877 and has gone through several name changes, more recently as Sir William Collins Secondary School, then as South Camden Community School.
 Somers Town Community Sports Centre was built on part of the school playground.
 The building is leased to a charitable trust that is jointly managed by the school and UCL (UCL is based a few hundred metres to the south of Euston Road and is a major employer of local residents).
 It is used for 17% of available hours by UCLU's sports teams for training and home matches and for recreational sport by UCL students.
 As part of Building Schools for the Future plans to expand the school, it is probable that the sports centre will be reintegrated back into the school campus.

 There are also three primary schools: Edith Neville (state), St Aloysius (state-aided Catholic) and St Mary and St Pancras (state-aided Church of England).
 The latter has been built beneath Somerset Court, four floors of university student accommodation units.

 The children's charity Scene & Heard is also based in Somers Town.
 It partners each child with a volunteer mentor who is a theatre professional, providing each child with one-on-one adult attention, enabling them to experience of personal success through the process of writing and performing plays.
 Scene & Heard is supported by the media company Sister.

+The Francis Crick Institute, a biomedical research centre established by organisations including University College London, the Wellcome Trust and the Medical Research Council, is located adjacent to Somers Town.